spring-projects/spring-integration-samples/basic/sftp/README.md

 ## INBOUND CHANNEL ADAPTER

-To run the NBOUND CHANNEL ADAPTER sample execute **SftpInboundReceiveSample** test.
+To run the INBOUND CHANNEL ADAPTER sample execute **SftpInboundReceiveSample** test.
 You will see that based on configuration it will access the sample remote directory which contains 3 files and will attempt to securely copy them to a local directory which will be generated.
 The output should look like this:

 	Received first file message: [Payload=local-dir/a.txt][Headers={timestamp=1290066001349, id=9dca686a-cfd4-4d96-a1a7-761feb005e43}]
 	Received second file message: [Payload=local-dir/b.txt][Headers={timestamp=1290066001650, id=d33a475d-fa71-4c5b-b73e-3147969f1c6f}]